 Denman Island was without power for even longer as was Port Alberni.
 There isn’t much to do in Deep Bay at the best of the time, even less when you are alone in the dark.
 I’ve played a lot of guitar.
 I’ve also spent a lot of time working with Excel when I had battery power on my laptop.
 I’ve done a lot of reading especially the last 24 hours after my fingers really started to hurt so I read from Totally Guitar instead.

-When I was young we lost power a lot too and people in Deep Bay would often come to our house and play cards.
-We had some kerosene lanterns and a wood stove so we could even cook.
+When I was young we lost power frequently and people in Deep Bay would often come to our house and play cards.
+We had some kerosene lanterns and a wood stove so we could even cook without electricity.
 Now most people who live in Deep Bay year round seem to have generators.
 Fred doesn’t let the weather bother him, he knows how to stay warm.
 Sometimes he curls up right under the stove to warm up before returning to the couch.

-Here are two of the many pictures I took of the waves crashing in front of my mom’s house during the biggest wind storm, which was a couple weeks a go now.
+Here are two of the many pictures I took of the waves crashing in front of my mom’s house during the biggest wind storm, which was a couple weeks ago.
 One of many storms that have hit Vancouver Island this November.